vmware/vic/tests/manual-test-cases/Group21-Registries/21-2-Artifactory.md

 This test requires that a vSphere server is running and available

 # Test Steps:
-1. Deploy VIC appliance to the vSphere server with
+1. Deploy VIC appliance to the vSphere server
 2. Execute docker login to the artifactory server
 3. Execute a docker pull to an image on the artifactory server